gamefootage/ben-kellys-personal-portfolio/README.md

  - ### First Time User Goals
     * As a first time user, I want to be presented with an eye-catching, yet understandable, layout and colour scheme, when first opening the site.

-         * On loading the site, users are presented with a large image of.
+         * On loading the site, users are presented with a large image of me.
 The main and sub text is faded in.
          * The navigation bar is fixed to the top with clear and distinct words relating to the 4 relevant sections.
          * The user can either scroll down through the site or click one of the [navigation buttons](./docs/navbar.png), to direct them to the relevant section.
          * At the bottom of the page is a [fixed footer](./docs/footer.png) with relevant social and contact links with colours taken from each company's logo and white for email.
 There is also a map link for where I am living, Galway, Ireland.